eth-sri/dp-sniper/eval_sp2021/README.md

 ## Running Experiments

 Execute the following commands in the project root directory to run the experiments.
-Depending on your machine, running all experiments may take a _very long time (up to 72 hours)!_
+Depending on your machine, running all experiments may take a _very long time (in the order of days)!_

 ```bash
 # remember to activate the environment